 Ten years ago, the top global risks in terms of impact and likelihood didn’t include social or environmental issues for the most part.
-But today, four of the top five business risks are social or environmental.
-Historically, companies haven’t been able to deal with these kinds of risks very well.
+But today, many of the top risks are social or environmental.

-A robust Enterprise Risk Management (ERM) framework preserves value and reduces downside exposure, helping to connect risk, strategy and decision-making while enhancing corporate performance.
+A robust Enterprise Risk Management (ERM) framework that includes social and environmental aspects preserves value and reduces downside exposure, helping to connect risk, strategy and decision-making while enhancing corporate performance.

 Leveraging and enhancing a company’s ERM framework is an effective way to reduce potential risk and capture opportunities.

 The impact of economic and regulatory risks on business and society is giving way to existing and emerging social, environmental and governance (ESG) risks.
 Despite this, organizations are limited in how they identify, prioritize, manage and, if relevant, disclose these risks.
-This made clear in an apparent disconnect between “material” sustainability topics and the risk factors listed in corresponding legal filings.
+Recent research shows a clear disconnect between “material” sustainability topics and the risk factors listed in corresponding legal filings.

 We found that only 29% of companies show some alignment between what they say in their sustainability report and what they disclose in their legal filings.
 This disconnect between disclosing ESG issues in sustainability reports and disclosing ESG factors in risk filings in statutory documents demonstrates that organizations find it challenging to integrate emerging ESG risks into existing risk management frameworks.
 In practice, this means that companies are exposed to a range of risks that are not being properly accounted for.